When does vapor pressure deficit drive or reduce evapotranspiration?: Discussion

 \subsection{Functional form of ET dependence on VPD and its relation to the VPD exponent}

-The theory described in Sect. \ref{sign_term} indicates that for a given $uWUE$ and $g_1$, the ET dependence on VPD should be concave upward, which is confirmed by eddy covariance data across most PFTs.
-In other words, there should be some local minimum in ET at a critical VPD$_{crit}$, assuming the scaling and plant terms (e.g. aerodynamic conductance, $\Delta$, $g_1$ and $uWUE$) are held fixed.
-This result warrants further investigation, because to our knowledge no one has derived the theoretical ecosystem-scale relationship between ET and VPD while controlling for other environmental conditions.
-In particular, from personal communication, there is an apparent lack of consensus over whether the shape of the ET-VPD curve should be concave upward (our result) or concave downward in the absence of dramatic water stress.
-Given that understanding the ET-VPD relationship of the one-way plant response is fundamental to hypothesizing about any feedbacks between the land surface and the atmosphere, we analyze why our derived ET-VPD relationship is concave upward, particularly with respect to the exponent of VPD dependence in $uWUE$ and the Medlyn unified stomatal conductance model.
+The results presented in Sect. \ref{results} indicates that for a given uWUE and $g_1$, the ET dependence on VPD should be concave upward.
+In other words, there should be some local minimum in ET at a critical VPD$_{crit}$, assuming the scaling and plant terms (e.g. aerodynamic conductance, $\Delta$, $g_1$ and uWUE) are held fixed.
+This result warrants further investigation, because to our knowledge no earlier work has derived the theoretical ecosystem-scale relationship between ET and VPD in an energy balance framework, while controlling for other environmental conditions.
+In particular there is an apparent lack of consensus over whether the shape of the ET-VPD curve should be concave upward (our result) or concave downward in the absence of dramatic water stress.
+Given that understanding the ET-VPD relationship of the one-way plant response is fundamental to hypothesizing about any feedbacks between the land surface and the atmosphere, we analyze why our derived ET-VPD relationship is concave upward, particularly with respect to the exponent of VPD dependence in uWUE and the Medlyn unified stomatal conductance model, as other models and empirical results have suggested exponents varying from 1/2 \cite{Leuning_1990, Zhou_2015, Lin_2018}.